Cambugahay Falls Vine Swinging

 But I was just assessing the area.
 Wondering if I could actually swing like Tarzan like the grinning young boy who had been going back and forth vine-swinging.
 He couldn’t get enough of it.

 Neil thought I was ignoring him because the camera was not working.
 But I wasn’t.
-It’s not an uncommon incident and I wasn’t really concerned that we couldn’t take a high-quality photo here.
+It’s not an uncommon incident and I wasn’t concerned that we couldn’t take a high-quality photo here.

 I wanted a more permanent souvenir.

-The next thing I knew, Neil was asking me hold his backpack for him so he could jump, not swing, just jump directly into the pool.
+The next thing I knew, Neil was asking me to hold his backpack for him so he could jump, not swing, just jump directly into the pool.
 I said, ‘sure!’
 Hardly surprising.
 He said jumping off is free, unlike the vine-swinging that charges tourists 20 pesos.

 He jumped once.
 Hungry for more, he did it again.
 And on the third time, he asked me if I wanted to try.